QubitMatrix/Automated_MOSS_Plagiarism_Checker/README.md

 4. Give execution permission to start.sh and moss.pl
       `chmod u+x start.sh`
       `chmod u+x ../moss/moss.pl`
+5. Save a file with all students SRN
+   For each section handled create a file `all_srn_'section'.txt` in the `Scraper/Results` directory.
+This file should contain the sorted list of all SRN as given in the shared excel sheet

 ## Execution
 1. Move back to the main directory and execute the script